MQuashne/GettingAndCleaningData/README.md

 Description
 ===========

+**This document is formatted with headers for each of the assignment requirements.
+You should be able to pick out the section you’re grading.
+Thanks!!**

 The purpose of the run\_analysis.r script is to use provided datasets to create an table of the mean of summary statistics for smartphone accelerometer observations by subject and activity type.
 The following